Updated: Mar 8

 Since people struggle with how deposits don't create loans but loans create deposits, I thought I may give a simple example.

 Let's say you spend $1000 on your new credit card.
 This $1000 is a revolving loan, as they call it in banking lingo.
 The credit card company brings the $1000 into existence.
 When you spend it, it marginally stimulates the economic engine (expands the economy by $1000 times the velocity of money).
 By circulating through the economy for 30 days, the new $1000 helps people who were waiting for money to do their thing.
 You eventually earn $1000 and pay it back.
 This is what debt-based money means.
 In the real world, huge non-revolving loans are made to fuel the system.
 As you can guess, the money supply expands when more debt is created and contracts when debts are settled.
 To perpetuate this economy, you need to lure more and more people into debt.
 This is why consumption is praised and incentivized.
-It motivates people to get into debt to continue supporting their favorite basketball teams, favorite rock bands, and favorite corporate overlords.
+It motivates people to get into debt to continue supporting their favourite basketball teams, favourite rock bands, and favourite corporate overlords.
 You want people to keep buying more and more useless stuff with debt so one day banks can take over all real assets and turn our world into a utopia.